-Short for electronic mail, e-mail or email is text messages that may contain files, images, or other attachments sent through a network to a specified individual or group of individuals.
+Short for electronic mail, e-mail or email is information stored on a computer that is exchanged between two users over telecommunications.
+More plainly, e-mail is a message that may contain text, files, images, or other attachments sent through a network to a specified individual or group of individuals.

-How to send and recieve e-mail
+How to send and receive e-mail

 Writing an e-mail